getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/codepush.md

 title: 'Using Sentry with CodePush'
 ---

-If you want to use sentry together with CodePush you have to send us the CodePush version:
+If you want to use Sentry together with CodePush you have to send us the CodePush version:

 ```javascript
 import codePush from "react-native-code-push";